About the show

 The Pappyshow host this exciting mixed-bill of performances that showcase their own work and other outstanding artists they love.
 Dance, laugh and celebrate as they introduce the best of dance, physical performance, live music, spoken word and a DJ set; all with collaboration, community and showcasing marginalised identities at the heart of the night.

 Founded by Kane Husbands in 2013, The PappyShow is an ensemble theatre company of eight core friends that brings people together to move, dance, create moments of radical joy, share stories and take time just to PLAY!
 They work across performance disciplines platforming the marginalised identities that they believe society could do better with.

-As well as their critically acclaimed productions, such as BOYS (winner of the Origins Outstanding New Work Award at VAULT Festival), the OFFIE nominated GIRLS, and most recently What Do You See? at Shoreditch Town Hall (part of London International Mime Festival), they also lead diverse workshops that centre on physical training for everybody, all bodies that are full of heart and where you can just be you.
+As well as their critically acclaimed productions, such as Boys (winner of the Origins Outstanding New Work Award at VAULT Festival), the OFFIE nominated Girls, and most recently What Do You See? at Shoreditch Town Hall (part of London International Mime Festival), they also lead diverse workshops that centre physical training for everybody, all bodies that are full of heart and where you can just be you.

 Supported by Arts Council England